 - Thesis: In Manuscript and Print: The Fifteenth-Century Library of Scheyern Abbey

-- Assistant Curator of Printed Books & Bindings, Morgan Library & Museum, New York
+- Associate Curator, Morgan Library & Museum, New York

 John T. McQuillen is the Assistant Curator of Printed Books & Bindings at the Morgan Library & Museum in New York.
 John completed his dissertation, In Manuscript and Print: The Fifteenth-Century Library of Scheyern Abbey, Bavaria, under the supervision of Professor Adam S. Cohen and defended in September 2012.
 John specializes in medieval manuscripts and the European invention of printing, focusing on the physical evidence in books that elucidate their production, history, use, and the implications that their medium had on their readers.